Code-Institute-Submissions/buzzing-strings/README.md

 - as a User, I want to find the website content approachable and not overwhelming
 - as a User, I want to access the information about the guitars easily
 - as a User, I want to have an ability to register and log in with no obstacles
-- as a User, I want to find information about a guitar of the month
+- as a User, I want to be easily redirected to external guitar shops websites
 - as a User, I want to be able to visit social-media sites provided by the website host
-- as a User, I want to be log in successfully
+- as a User, I want to be log out successfully
-- as a User, I want to be able to add and delete guitar's type
+- as a User, I want to be able to add, update and delete guitar's details
-- as a User, I want to be able to add a review about the guitars
-- as a User, I want to have an option to remove my profile from the website

 [Back to top](#table-of-contents)